damian-lis/Talk-to-Gisapia-and-the-Others/README.md

   }
 ```

-As we can see above, thanks to the use of arrays, we can easily draw a given set of messages for a given character by using floor and random methods of Math object.
+As we can see above, thanks to the use of arrays in script talk template, by the setScriptTalkMessages method (using floor and random methods of Math object.), we can easily draw messages/answers in passed script.

 <br/>

-Below is an example of using above method in the setScriptTalk method of Character, which is called when starting a conversation with the selected character (objects/Character.js):
+Below is an example of using above method in the setScriptTalk method of Character object, which is called by handleInitialSettings function (only a fragment of this function is presented below) in scripts/index.js. (scripts/index.js and objects/Character.js):

 ```
+  //scripts/index.js:

+  const handleInitialSettings = () => {
+    chosenChar.setScriptTalk()
+  }

+  //objects/Character.js:

   setScriptTalk() {
     const lng = this.memory.getLanguage()
     let scriptTalkCopy = JSON.parse(JSON.stringify(this.scriptTalk))

     this.modifiedScriptTalk = this.setScriptTalkMessages(scriptTalkCopy[lng])
-    console.log(this.modifiedScriptTalk)
   }
 ```

+As we see in the above example:

+- the handleInitialSettings function calls the setScriptTalk method of Character object.
+- the selected language by the user is returned (via the getLanguage method of Memory object),
-As You can see in the example above, a copy of the original script is created and it is randomly set for the conversation (so as not to overwrite the original - this.scriptTalk).
+- a copy of the original script is created (scriptTalkCopy)
+- this copy is randomly set (in choosen language) by mentioned earlier setScriptTalkMessages method (so as not to overwrite the original - this.scriptTalk).

 <br/>

 Another thing You could see in the talk script and email template is that some words are surrounded by "-" character.
-This solution makes it easier to replace the words marked with "-" into words from the user at a later time. (name, origin, hobby).
+In this parts of script are added user answers to make the conversation with a given character seem more natural (for example user name, hobby and origin).

 <br/>

-Below are two methods of Character which enable to dynamic change talk script and email messages template (objects/Character.js):
+Below is an example of a changeScriptTalkMessages method with accompanying methods of Character object which allows to dynamically change script talk template based on user data (objects/Character.js):

 ```
+changeScriptTalkMessages({ category, from, type }) {
+  const wordsToSearchAndReplace = this.setWordsToSearchAndReplace()

+  if (wordsToSearchAndReplace.length === 0) return

+  switch (from) {
+    case common.messages:
+      this.modifiedScriptTalk[category][
+        common.messages
+      ] = this.findWordAndReplace({
+        wordsSets: wordsToSearchAndReplace,
+        texts: this.modifiedScriptTalk[category][common.messages],
+      })
+      break

+    case common.answers:
+      this.modifiedScriptTalk[category][common.answers][
+        type
+      ] = this.findWordAndReplace({
+        wordsSets: wordsToSearchAndReplace,
+        texts: this.modifiedScriptTalk[category][common.answers][type],
+      })

+    default:
+      break
+  }
+}

 setWordsToSearchAndReplace() {
     return Object.keys(this.memory.getAboutUser()).map((scriptCategory) => {
       return {
         search: `-${common.user}${setUpperLetterFn({ text: scriptCategory })}-`,
         replace: this.memory.getAboutUser({ scriptCategory }),
       }
     })
 }

 findWordAndReplace({ wordsSets, texts }) {
   const textsCopy = texts

   switch (typeof texts) {
     case types.object:
       for (const text in textsCopy) {
         wordsSets.forEach((wordSet) => {
           if (textsCopy[text].includes(wordSet.search)) {
             const regexp = new RegExp(wordSet.search, reg.modifiers.gi)
             textsCopy[text] = textsCopy[text].replace(regexp, wordSet.replace)
           }
         })
       }

       break
     default:
       textsCopy.map((text) => {
         wordsSets.forEach((wordSet) => {
           if (text.includes(wordSet.search)) {
             const regexp = new RegExp(wordSet.search, reg.modifiers.gi)
             text = text.replace(regexp, wordSet.replace)
           }
         })
         return text
       })

       break
   }

   return textsCopy
 }
 ```

+As we can see in the example above, to changeScriptTalkMessages method is passed the category of conversation (category), the place where the exchange should take place (from) and the type of answer(type).

-Thanks to the setWordsToSearchAndReplace method, we can determine the words to be found (with "-" character) and we can determine which words will replace the found ones (are dynamically created from a character memory object that contains information about the user).
+The setWordsToSearchAndReplace method is performed first in which we can determine the words to be found (with "-" character) and we can determine which words will replace the found ones (based on the data returned by the getAboutUser method of the Memory object).
+This method returns an array of objects that contain words surrounded by "-" to be replaced with words from the user.

-In the findWordAndReplace method, we provide the messages from talk script/email template that we want to analyze and the set of words created by the setWordsToSearchAndReplace method.

-As a consequence, we obtain a new version of the script or email template that contains information about the user.
+If the given words are not created then the entire method is returned.
+Otherwise, by the findWordAndReplace method, the script fragments (texts) passed to it is modified based on the passed data mentioned earlier (wordsSets).
+As a result, a given fragment of the script is overwritten by the modified one that already contains information from the user.

 <br/>

+When modifying the email template, the addUserDataToEmail method was created which works in a similar way to the changeScriptTalkMessages method.

-Below is an example of using these methods in addUserDataToEmail method of Character when replacing email template messages using copy of the original email template messages (same as with script messages) (objects/Character.js):
+Below is an example of the mentioned methods (objects/Character.js):

 ```
   addUserDataToEmail({ lng, recipient }) {